Orchid care is not complicated. It is just different from everything else you have grown.

 Wrinkled, limp leaves: Underwatering, or root rot (damaged roots can’t take up water even when moisture is present).
 Check the roots: healthy roots are firm and green or silver, rotted roots are brown and mushy.

 No new leaves, no growth: Normal in winter.
-If it persists into spring with good light and regular watering, she likely needs repotting into fresh bark.
+If it persists into spring with good light and regular watering, the orchid likely needs repotting into fresh bark.

 Sticky residue on leaves or stem: Check for scale insects, small brown bumps that look like part of the plant.
 Wipe off with a damp cloth and a little diluted rubbing alcohol.